breebrowder/holbertonschool-interview/0x00-rain/README.md

 * You are not allowed to import any module
 * All modules and functions must be documented
 * All your files must be executable

+## Tasks

+### 0. Rain

+Given a list of non-negative integers representing the heights of walls with unit width 1, as if viewing the cross-section of a relief map, calculate how many square units of water will be retained after it rains.

+- Prototype: <b>def rain(walls)</b>
+- <b>walls</b> is a list of non-negative integers.
+- Return: Integer indicating total amount of rainwater retained.
+- Assume that the ends of the list (before index 0 and after index walls[-1]) are <b>not</b> walls, meaning they will not retain water.
+- If the list is empty return <b>0</b>.

+#### Main file is located in the directory for reference.